plutzilla/plutzilla.github.io/_posts/2015/2015-11-29-raspberry-pi-monitoring-screens.md

  - `chromium` or `iceweasel` web browser
  - `unclutter` to hide the mouse cursor
  - `xscreensaver` to disable a screen from sleeping
+ - `xautomation` - to send commands to X system via `xte` command (to make iceweasel run in fullscreen mode).

 It is possible to install them from a repository using the following commands:

 {% highlight text %}
-$ sudo apt-get install chromium-browser iceweasel unclutter xscreensaver
+$ sudo apt-get install chromium-browser iceweasel unclutter xscreensaver xautomation
 {% endhighlight %}

 ### Configuring unclutter